-My goal in teaching is to empower students with the ability to ask questions of the world around them, even as they interrogate their own assumptions about society.
+My goal as a teacher is to empower students to ask questions of the world around them, even as they interrogate their own assumptions about society.

 Specifically, I have not only taught students about the criminal legal system but how to distinguish the difference between "justice" and "the law".
-As such, students in my criminal law course examine cases of legal injustice, hold a week long mock trial exercise and reflect and write about instances of injustice within the legal system.
-I have also hosted speakers engaged in community work, such as formerly incarcerated women.
+As such, students in my law course examine cases of legal injustice, hold a week long mock trial exercise and reflect and write about the complexities of the legal system.

 COURSES TAUGHT